makerdao/governance-manual/governance/weekly-governance-cycle.md

 ### Weekly Governance Cycle Definitions ([MIP16c1](https://mips.makerdao.com/mips/details/MIP16#MIP16c1))

 - A **Weekly Poll** is a non-binding Governance Poll that determines the weekly Executive Vote contents.
 Weekly Polls cannot change system parameters independently; they merely dictate what will be included in the next Executive Vote.
 - A **Non-Standard Weekly Poll** is a non-binding weekly poll that has arbitrary time-sensitive decisions.
 These polls need to be expedited through the Maker governance process via a separate vote.
-The use of non-standard weekly polls is dedicated to Facilitators, given that they have already established a high level of trust with the community.
+The use of non-standard weekly polls is exclusive to Facilitators, given that they have already established a high level of trust with the community.
 The use of non-standard weekly governance polls is limited to situations where the weekly governance cycle is determined to operate too slowly to be usable.
-An example of such a poll might be the Risk Core Unit ([RISK-001](https://mips.makerdao.com/mips/details/MIP39c2SP2)) Facilitator proposing urgent parameter changes for a collateral type due to an abrupt change in market conditions, such as when a vulnerability has been detected.
+An example of such a poll might be the Risk Core Unit ([RISK-001](https://mips.makerdao.com/mips/details/MIP39c2SP2)) Facilitator proposing urgent parameter changes for a collateral type due to an abrupt change in market conditions, or a vulnerability has been detected.
-- Facilitators that have been onboarded into [MIP38: DAO Primitives State](https://github.com/makerdao/mips/blob/master/MIP38/mip38.md) are authorized by Maker Governance to efficiently interact with the weekly cycle to enable them to fulfill their Core Unit Mandate with as little friction as possible.
+- Ratified Facilitators (a list can be found [here](https://mips.makerdao.com/mips/details/MIP38#MIP38c2) are authorized by Maker Governance to interact with the Weekly Cycle.
 Facilitators may submit non-standard Weekly polls that are related to their Core Unit Mandate and include logic in the weekly Executive Vote that is related to their Core Unit Mandate.
 If necessary, and if it is related to their Core Unit Mandate, Facilitators can skip the Non-Standard Weekly poll and include logic directly into the weekly Executive Vote.

 ---